nimobeeren/yt-music-dl/readme.md

 2. Install the [dependencies](#dependencies).

 3. Open the [Google Cloud Console](https://console.cloud.google.com) and log in to a Google account.
+If you're not already there, go to [IAM & Admin](https://console.cloud.google.com/iam-admin) --> [All projects](https://console.cloud.google.com/iam-admin/projects).
+Click 'Create project', give it a name, such as `yt-music-dl`, and click 'Create'.

-Go to [API Manager](https://console.cloud.google.com/apis) --> [Library](https://console.cloud.google.com/apis/library) and click on YouTube Data API.
+4. Go to [API Manager](https://console.cloud.google.com/apis) --> [Library](https://console.cloud.google.com/apis/library) and click on YouTube Data API.
 Click the 'Enable' button at the top-left.

-4. In the left-hand menu, go to [Credentials](https://console.cloud.google.com/apis/credentials).
+5. In the left-hand menu, go to [Credentials](https://console.cloud.google.com/apis/credentials).
 Click 'Create credentials' and select 'OAuth client ID'.
 Click 'Configure consent screen' and fill in a name you like.
 Save, select application type 'Other' and enter a name for the device the yt-music-dl will be running on.
 Click the Create button.
 <br>You will now be presented with a client ID and a client secret.
 Open the `config.ini` file from the repo and copy these strings to their respective places in the `AUTHENTICATION` section.

-5. Create a playlist on YouTube and copy the ID, which is the part after `?list=` in the URL.
+6. Create a playlist on YouTube and copy the ID, which is the part after `?list=` in the URL.
 Paste this ID to `PlaylistID` in the `config.ini` file.
 Fill in an output directory and configure the program however you like.

-6. Run the first-time setup by typing `sudo python3 yt-music-dl --setup`.
+7. Run the first-time setup by typing `sudo python3 yt-music-dl --setup`.
 <br>You must log in to the same Google account you use for YouTube, but that does not have to be the same account as used in step 3.

 ### Scheduling